ArtiSynth Installation Guide for MacOS

 7 Loading and Running Models

-On newer versions of MacOS, another problem that may occur when trying to run ArtiSynth models is that MacOS may complain about using a nonvalidated external library.
-This will take the form of a console error that looks like this:
+On recent versions of MacOS, a problem that may occur when trying to run ArtiSynth models is that MacOS may complain about using a nonvalidated external library.
+This may take the form of a console error that looks like this:

 ...